Vyral/matt-freda/_posts/2019-04-23-why-does-it-make-sense-for-renters-to-buy-a-home.md

 {% include youtube.html %}

 Did you know that 33% of all renters in the U.S. plan to buy a home in the next two years?
 It’s true, and there are three reasons why.
-First, **68% say it provides more freedom.** Second, **58% say it fulfills the American dream.** Lastly, **74% say it’s the best long-term investment.** If you’re in agreement with these sentiments and you count yourself as a renter who wants to buy soon, we can help you achieve your goal.
+First, **68% say it provides more freedom.** Second, **58% say it fulfills the American Dream.** Lastly, **74% say it’s the best long-term investment.** If you agree with these sentiments and are a renter who wants to buy soon, we can help you achieve your goal.
 Just give us a call or send us an email and we’d love to get started.